myatsu86/RMA-Returns-Refunds-Orchestrator/policy.md

 # RMA Warranty Policy

-This document defines the business rules for handling Returns, Refunds, and Warranty Replacements (RMA).
+This document defines the business rules governing product returns, refunds, and warranty replacements (RMA).

-The policy engine evaluates requests in a predefined order to determine eligibility.
+The policy engine evaluates requests deterministically in a predefined order to determine eligibility.

 ---

-## 📌 Policy Overview
+## 📌 Decision Types

-The system supports the following policy decisions:
+The system produces one of the following outcomes:

 - `REFUND_ELIGIBLE`
 - `REPLACEMENT_ELIGIBLE`